 Creating and/or changing a course designator involves a significant amount of time and effort for central services.
 A few of the most time-consuming efforts involve updating the University Catalog, all MyDegrees plans for undergraduate degrees and programs which include even one course affected by the change, and Major Maps used by the University to develop course demand projections.
-Even the most minor course designator change (involving fewer than five courses) will require XX hours of work in the Office of the Registrar alone.
+Even the most minor course designator change (involving fewer than five courses) will require many hours of work in the Office of the Registrar alone.

-In order to improve efficiency within our Curriculum Proposal System (CPS), Course Designator proposals will now be categorized within the following priority tiers with associated Curriculum Council timetables.
+In order to improve efficiency within Faculty Senate Curriculum Council, APAA, and the Office of the Registrar, Course Designator proposals will now be categorized within the following priority tiers and processed according to the workflow above.

 The responsibility to determine placement of a proposal within a tier rests with Faculty Senate Curriculum Council Chair(s).
-Questions or comments should be directed to Curriculum Council and not to the Office of Academic Programs, Assessment and Accreditation (APAA).
+Questions or comments should be directed to the Curriculum Council and not to the Office of Academic Programs, Assessment, and Accreditation (APAA).